agjacome/dotfiles/README.md

 #### Nobody Asked Questions

-##### Why don't you use home-manager to also setup your dotfiles?
-I may at some point, just started using home-manager recently.
-I am mostly ok for the dual setup of home-manager + chezmoi at the moment.
-It may become a new todo point in the future.

 ##### How often do you update your environment?
 Damn bro, very smart question, no way anyone can tell with this being a git repository and shit.